winterland1989/Action.js/README.md

 ```

 Finally, to ease error management, and to attack the [v8 optimization problems](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers#2-unsupported-syntax).
-We recommand use `Action.safe`:
+We recommand using `Action.safe`:

 ```js
 // this small function minimize v8 try-catch overhead